isomerpages/enterprisesg-switch/pages/Tech JAM 2022.md

 * Networking with like-minded individuals

-* Get ready to kickstart your career in the tech industry!
+* Get ready to kick-start your career in the tech industry!

 # Why attend?
 * Network with leaders and peers of the alternative investment industry; Private Equity, Venture Capital, and Family Offices, policy makers and global thought leaders in the field and focused sectors